 - Ben Wieder, "iPads Could Hinder Teaching, Professors Say," Chronicle of Higher Education, March 13, 2011; Jeffrey R. Young, "A Test for the iPad: Will It Bring the Internet to the Beanbag Chair?"
 Chronicle of Higher Education, April 7, 2010; and Elizabeth Woyke, "Pros and Cons of iPads in the Classroom," Forbes.com, January 21, 2011.

 - Angst and Malinowski, Findings from eReader Project, Phase 1; and Marmarelli and Ringle, The Reed College iPad Study.

-- Eden Dahlstrom, ECAR Study of Undergraduate Students and Information Technology, EDUCAUSE Center for Analysis and Research, 2012.
+- Eden Dahlstrom, ECAR Study of Undergraduate Students and Information Technology, EDUCAUSE Center for Applied Research, 2012.